Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - 75/11 embroidery needle (smaller-sized needles will leave smaller holes, which makes for a better final product!)

-- 1 layer of wash-away (paper-like type) and 1 layer of water-soluble topping (like Sulky Solvy) or 2 layers of wash-away stabilizer
+- 1 layer of wash-away (paper-like type) and 1 layer of water-soluble topping (like Sulky Solvy) or 2 layers of paper-like wash-away stabilizer

 - FSL digitized design

-How to Embroider Free-Standing Lace: Tutorial
+How to Do Free-Standing Lace Embroidery: Tutorial

 First, place your layer of water-soluble topping on top of the wash-away stabilizer.
 Then, hoop the two layers tautly inside the smallest hoop that will fit your design.
 Smaller hoops work better with dense FSL designs, in my experience.
 (If you’re new to embroidery and hooping, check out some of my embroidery hooping tips and tricks.)
 It’s very important that the stabilizer be tight enough that it doesn’t move when your machine is stitching.